-Cartagena is Colombia’s most popular tourist destination, with thousands of visitors enchanted every year by the magic and romance of the Jewel of the Indies.
-Just 36 hours is a short time to spend here, but with a little planning, you can experience the best of the city in that time.
+Cartagena is the most popular tourist destination in Colombia, with thousands of visitors enchanted every year by the magic and romance of the Jewel of the Indies.
+Just 36 hours is a short time to spend here, but with a little planning, you can experience the best of the city.

-If you’re spending just one night in the city, it is worth booking a hotel or hostel within the Old Walled City.
-That way, you are right in the heart of Cartagena’s most beautiful district and won’t need to waste precious time on taxis or buses.
-There are lovely places to stay throughout the neighborhood, catering for a variety of budgets, from high-end five-star hotels to simple backpacker hostels.
+If you’re spending just one night in Cartagena, book a hotel or hostel within the old walled city.
+That way, you’re in the heart of the most beautiful district and won’t need to waste time traveling.
+There are lovely places to stay throughout the neighborhood, catering to a variety of budgets, from high-end five-star hotels to simple backpacker hostels.
 You can also stay here with Culture Trip as part of our epic eight-day Colombian Caribbean adventure, which includes four nights at a charming hotel in Cartagena Walled City.

-When you first arrive in the city, just drop off your bags and take a stroll around the picture-postcard streets of the Old Town, stopping along the way at the most beautiful squares in the Old Town – Plaza San Pedro Claver, Plaza de Bolívar, and Plaza Santo Domingo are particularly lovely – to absorb the unique Caribbean atmosphere.
-Spend the morning enjoying the amazing atmosphere before grabbing something to eat in one of the city’s many excellent restaurants.
-La Mulata is particularly recommended for delicious traditional seafood at reasonable prices.
+When you first arrive in the city, take a stroll around the picture-postcard streets of the Old Town, stopping along the way at the beautiful squares – Plaza de San Pedro Claver, Plaza de Bolívar and Plaza Santo Domingo are particularly lovely – to absorb the unique Caribbean atmosphere.
+After, get a table in one of the city’s many excellent restaurants – try La Mulata for delicious traditional seafood at reasonable prices.

-In the afternoon you should head out of the Old Town to visit the imposing San Felipe de Barajas Castle, an impressive 17th-century Spanish fort that offers remarkable panoramic views over the city and the Caribbean Sea.
-The castle offers a labyrinth of hidden tunnels to explore, and you can visit it with or without a guide, although visiting with a guide offers some extra details about the history of this amazing castle, and is recommended.
+In the afternoon, leave the Old Town to visit the imposing San Felipe de Barajas castle, an impressive 17th-century Spanish fort that offers panoramic views over the city and the Caribbean Sea.
+The castle offers a labyrinth of hidden tunnels to explore – visit with a guide to get much-needed historical background.

-Make sure to be on the Old Town walls at sunset.
-Sunsets over the Caribbean from Cartagena’s walls are the stuff of legend, so this is one of the few genuine must-sees during your 36 hours.
-Grab a table at the famous Café del Mar for a sundowner rum cocktail, then stroll back into the city for dinner at La Cevicheria, a laid-back ceviche spot offering some of the best food in the city.
-If you feel like having a night out after such a long day, head out of the Old Town again to the hip Getsemani neighborhood.
-Grab a beer or two at the bustling Plaza Trinidad before hitting up one of the legendary three nightclubs in the student barrio: Café Havana for salsa, Bazurto Social Club for live champeta, or Quiebra-Canto to watch some of the best dancers in town.
+Sunsets over the Caribbean from Cartagena’s walls are the stuff of legend, so this is one of the few genuine must-sees during your stay.
+Head to Café del Mar for a sundowner rum cocktail, then stroll back into the city for dinner at La Cevicheria, a laid-back spot offering some of the best ceviche in the city.
+If you feel like having a night out, head to the hip Getsemani neighborhood.
+Grab a beer or two at the bustling Plaza de la Trinidad before hitting up one of the legendary nightclubs in the student barrio: Café Havana for salsa, Bazurto Social Club for live champeta or Quiebra Canto to watch some of the best dancers in town.

-The next morning (assuming you aren’t too hungover from the previous night’s exploits) book a tour to La Boquilla to explore the beautiful mangrove swamps just outside Cartagena – an activity which is included on our exclusive Colombian Caribbean coast trip, led by our local insider.
-It’s a great way to experience a different side of the region, and also to enjoy the nature for which Colombia is rightly famed.
-La Boquilla is a little seaside fishing village, and a tour of the mangroves takes you out on a wooden canoe to looks for birds and animals in one of Cartagena’s most important ecosystems.
+The next morning (assuming you aren’t too hungover) book a tour to La Boquilla to explore the beautiful mangrove swamps just outside Cartagena – an activity which is included on our exclusive Colombian Caribbean coast trip, led by our local insider.
+It’s a great way to experience a different side of the region, and enjoy the nature for which Colombia is rightly famed.
+La Boquilla is a little seaside fishing village, and a tour of the mangroves takes you out on a wooden canoe to look for birds and animals in one of Cartagena’s most important ecosystems.

-By this point, your 36 hours is almost at an end, so grab one last fresh juice from a street vendor, pick up your bags from the hotel, and head off to the airport.
-It’s a shame to have so little time in such a magical city, but with this itinerary, you will have at least made the absolute most of your trip to Cartagena.
+Grab one last fresh juice from a street vendor, pick up your bags from the hotel and head off to the airport.
+It’s a shame to have so little time in such a magical city, but with this itinerary, you will have made the most of your Cartagena trip.